-- 25.3.
-Protests regarding the eligibility of players nominated for matches in the Competition shall be submitted in writing to the Concacaf General Secretariat by e-mail no later than two (2) hours after the match in question, at general.secretariat@concacaf.org with a copy to disciplinary@concacaf.org.
-Such protests must be accompanied by a wire transfer confirmation in the amount of five hundred US dollars (USD 500) payable to Concacaf. - 25.4.
-Protests regarding the state of the pitch, its surroundings, markings, or accessory items (e.g., goals, flag posts or footballs) shall be made in writing to the referee before the start of the match by the head of delegation of the PMA lodging the protest.
-If the pitch's playing surface becomes unplayable during a match, the captain of the protesting team shall immediately lodge a protest with the Referee in the presence of the captain of the opposing team.
-The protests shall be confirmed in writing to the Match Commissioner or Concacaf representative in the venue by the head of the Team Delegation Member no later than two (2) hours after the match in question.
-Such protest must be accompanied by a wire transfer confirmation in the amount of five hundred US dollars (USD 500) payable to Concacaf. - 25.5.
+- 24.3.
+Protests regarding the eligibility of players nominated for matches in the Competition shall be submitted in writing to the Concacaf General Secretariat via e-mail no later than two (2) hours after the match in question, at general.secretariat@concacaf.org with a copy to disciplinary@concacaf.org.
+Such protests must be accompanied by a wire transfer confirmation in the amount of five hundred US dollars (USD 500) payable to Concacaf. - 24.4.
+Protests regarding the state of the pitch, its surroundings, markings, or accessory items (e.g., goals, flag posts, or footballs) shall be made in writing to the Referee before the start of the match by the head Team Delegation Member of the PMA lodging the protest.
+If the pitch's playing surface becomes unplayable during a match, the captain of the protesting team shall immediately lodge a protest with the referee in the presence of the captain of the opposing team.
+The protests shall be confirmed in writing to the Match Commissioner or Concacaf representative in the venue by the head Team Delegation no later than two (2) hours after the match in question.
+Such protest must be accompanied by a wire transfer confirmation in the amount of five hundred US dollars (USD 500) payable to Concacaf. - 24.5.
 Protests against any incidents that occur during the course of a match shall be made to the Referee by the team captain immediately after the disputed incident and before play has resumed, in the presence of the captain of the opposing team.
-The protest shall be confirmed in writing to the Match Commissioner or Concacaf representative in the venue by the head of the Team Delegation Member no later than two (2) hours after the match in question.
-Such protests must be accompanied by a wire transfer confirmation of the amount of five hundred US dollars (USD 500) payable to Concacaf. - 25.6.
+The protest shall be confirmed in writing to the Match Commissioner or Concacaf representative in the venue by the head Team Delegation no later than two (2) hours after the match in question.
+Such protests must be accompanied by a wire transfer confirmation in the amount of five hundred US dollars (USD 500) payable to Concacaf. - 24.6.
 No protests may be made about the Referee's decisions regarding facts connected with play.
-Such decisions are final and not subject to appeal. - 25.7.
-Member Associations may not bring disputes with Concacaf before a Court of Justice.
-They shall undertake to submit any disputes without reservation to the jurisdiction of the competent authority of Concacaf and FIFA. - 25.8.
-If an unfounded or irresponsible protest is lodged, Concacaf may impose a fine.
+Such decisions are final and not subject to appeal. - 24.7.
+Member Associations may not bring disputes with Concacaf before a court of law.
+They shall undertake to submit any disputes without reservation to the jurisdiction of the competent authority of Concacaf and/or FIFA.

-25.9.
-The expenses, which arise from a protest, shall be charged by Concacaf, either wholly or in part, to the losing party.
+- 24.8.
+If an unfounded or irresponsible protest is lodged, Concacaf may impose a fine. - 24.9.
+The expenses, which arise from a protest, shall be charged by Concacaf, either wholly or in part, to the losing party. - 24.10.

-25.10.
 If any of the formal conditions of a protest as set out in these Regulations are not met, such protest shall be disregarded by the competent body.
-Once the final match of the Competition has ended and / or once the winning team of the Competition has been proclaimed, any protests described in this article or complaints about the sports procedure followed during The Competition shall be disregarded.
+Once the final match of the Competition has ended and / or once the winning team of the Competition has been proclaimed, any protests described in this article or complaints about the sports procedure followed during the Competition shall be disregarded.